Meet the Team

 Shelter Admin Assistant

-Amy Clune joined Pets Lifeline in October 2024 as a Customer Service Representative.
-A Sonoma Valley resident since 1992, she brings over 25 years of administrative and customer service experience.
 Dedicated to helping pets find loving homes, Amy is the welcoming face at the front desk, assisting with inquiries and resources for the community.
 She often cares for Pino and Chessy, a cat and dog belonging to a close friend, and is considering a rabbit as her next pet.
-Amy is pictured with Looney, a highly intelligent, affectionate, and responsive dog available for adoption.
+Amy is pictured with Looney, a former Pets Lifeline resident who was adopted.

 Kevin Dill